ryanwang520/api-docs/source/includes/_webhooks.md

 ## Proposal Approved

-`proposal.approved` Triggerd when a proposal is approved by customer.
+`proposal.approved` Triggered when a proposal is approved by customer.

 ### Proposal Sent Webhook Payload